 The number of times you do the specified exercises is largely dictated by your knee-condition after surgery.

-Ask Sydney CBD physiotherapist if what is the recommendable strengthening exercises that need to be done.
+Ask CBD physiotherapist if what is the recommendable strengthening exercises that need to be done.
 But most of them would tell you to do it every alternate day, or thrice a week – non-consecutively.

 In the beginning, no more than five repetitions of each exercise should be done.
 As and when the pain in the knee beginsto fade, increase the repetetions – maximum 10 to 15 in a set.